chrisdone-archive/conditions/README.md

        Right h -> return h
 ```

-Now you can handle signals with `handler`, for example:
+Now you can handle signals with `handler`:

 ``` haskell
 example :: IO Handle